eevantheterrible3/Python_Data_Project/README.md

 ```

 #### Results
-Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the US:
+Here's the breakdown of the highest-paid & most in-demand skills for data analysts in Serbia:

 ![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](3_Project/images/highest_paid_skills.png)
 *Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in Serbia.*

 #### Insights:

-- The top graph shows specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.

-- The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in-demand, even though they may not offer the highest salaries.
-This demonstrates the importance of these core skills for employability in data analysis roles.

-- There's a clear distinction between the skills that are highest paid and those that are most in-demand.
-Data analysts aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded foundational skills.
+- Top Earning Skills: `SSIS` and `Power BI` skills lead to the highest salaries, with median earnings close to $100K.
+.

+- In-Demand Skills: `Power BI` and `SQL` are the most sought-after skills, also leading to high median salaries.

+- Traditional Tools: `Excel`, while not the highest paid, remains a strong, in-demand skill, highlighting its continued relevance in the field.

 ## 4. What are the most optimal skills to learn for Data Analysts?